dotmos/UnityShaderGraphPatcher/README.md

 If patching both SV_InstanceID and nointerpolation, "InstanceID" in the screenshot above will contain SV_InstanceID instead of unity_InstanceID and "NoInterpolationData" will get the "nointerpolation" attribute.

+### How To

 <img src="./Docs/PatcherWindow.jpg">

-Just copy the "Editor" folder to your Unity project.
+Copy the "Editor" folder to your Unity project.
 The patcher will then be available under "Tools/Shader Graph Patcher".</br>
 Drag and drop a shadergraph or shader to the window and select the features you want to patch.</br>
 Then press "Patch"